Buzzwords Smart People Won’t Say

 - Circle back.
 The translation of, “Let’s circle back on this,” is, I don’t want to talk about this, and I don’t plan to.

 - Take this offline.
 Give me a break.
 We do everything online.
 The only thing you do offline is go to the restroom.
 Oops, I take it back.
 I bet you take your phone to the restroom.
 You’re never offline.

 - Pivot.
 How important do we have to sound?
 The word is change or adjust.
 The only place to pivot is in a horror movie.

 - Unprecedented.
 Nothing is unprecedented.
 Compared to the Spanish Flu, Covid is precedented.

 - Think outside the box.
 Anyone who says, “Think outside the box,” isn’t groovy.

 - Bandwidth.
 I don’t have enough bandwidth.
 You’d have more bandwidth if you stopped using stupid words.

 - Deep Dive.
 I’ve used several of the expressions on this list.
 Thankfully, I haven’t stooped so low as to take a Deep Dive into ridiculous buzzwords.

 - Thought leader.
 This one is a cousin to influencer.
 I’ve been asked if I’m a thought leader.
 I don’t know, I’ve never thought of referring to myself as a thought leader.

-What’s the most annoying buzzword that should be retired in 2022?
+What’s the most annoying buzzword that should be retired?